 Admission to the Program

 Application for admission must be made through the Office of Graduate Admissions of Rutgers University.
 Application materials may be obtained at gradstudy.rutgers.edu.
 A complete application (application form, letters of recommendation, application fee, official transcripts, personal statement, and test scores) must be on file before a final decision on admission can be made.
 Applications can be processed at any time; those requesting financial assistance for fall term admission should be received before January 1 if possible.

-Final admission to the program, including transfers from other Graduate Programs at Rutgers, may be attained only by recommendation of the Program's Graduate Student Acceptance/Progress Committee with the approval of the Department Chairman and the Dean of the Graduate School.
+Final admission to the program, including transfers from other Graduate Programs at Rutgers, may be attained only by recommendation of the Program's Graduate Student Acceptance/Progress Committee with the approval of the Department Chairman and the Dean of the School of Graduate Studies.

 Entrance Requirements and Time Limit